 69028-B E Palm Canyon Drive, Cathedral City

-Inauspiciously located in a strip mall next to a Big Lots in Cathedral City, this ambitious little museum features an extensive collection of replicated fossils including life-size dinosaurs, skulls, teeth, claws and eggs displayed in chronological order.
+Inauspiciously located in a strip mall next to a Big Lots in Cathedral City, this ambitious little museum features an extensive collection of replicated fossils including life-size dinosaurs, skulls, teeth, claws, and eggs displayed in chronological order.
 Other rotating exhibits feature Asian antiquities, African masks and sculptures, and a Tutankhamun collection that includes over 100 dazzling replicas of the boy king’s sacred and personal possessions.
-The owner and curator of the museum is often on hand to provide fascinating insight to the exhibits.
+The owner and curator of the museum is often on hand to provide fascinating insight into the exhibits.
 Yes, it’s kind of quirky, but people rave about this place.
 If you’re intrigued, check their website before you go to see what’s currently on display.
-Open Monday-Saturday, 10am-6pm; Sunday, Noon-5pm.
+Open Monday-Saturday, 10 AM-6 PM; Sunday, Noon-5 PM.